Gardens, (Green) Squares, and Parks in Paris

 Jardin du Palais Royal

-Hidden amidst government and cultural buildings is the Jardin du Palais Royale, one of my gardens to visit in Paris.
-It is a haven of green that held its place of power and pleasure for four centuries.
-Today, the garden is a favorite spot amongst locals, tourists, and Emily in Paris girlfriends as it is surrounded by some of the classiest places like the Grand Véfour, the Comédie-Française, and the Palais-Royale theatre.
+Hidden amidst government and cultural buildings is the Jardin du Palais Royal, one of my gardens to visit in Paris.
+It is a haven of green that has held its place as a site of power and pleasure for four centuries.
+Today, the garden is a favorite spot among locals, tourists, and Emily in Paris girlfriends as it is surrounded by some of the classiest places like the Grand Véfour, the Comédie-Française, and the Palais-Royal theatre.

 The garden is surrounded by colonnaded shopping arcades on three sides and Cour d'Honneur (Court of Honor) on the south side.
 It is a lovely area to enjoy the sun and the splashing waters of the fountains.

 The shopping arcade surrounding the park is full of interesting shops, restaurants, and cafes.
-It's a beautiful place to spend some time relaxing between activities.
+It's a beautiful place to relax between activities.

 Address: 43 Rue de Valois